-Commodity price risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in commodity prices.
-Commodity prices for Diamonds are impacted by not only the relationship between the Canadian, United States Dollar and South African Rand, but also world economic events that dictate the levels of supply and demand.
-The Company is exposed to the risk of declining prices for diamonds resulting in a corresponding reduction in projected cash flow.
-Reduced cash flow may result in lower levels of capital being available for field activity, thus compromising the Company's capacity to grow production.
-The Company did not have any fixed price commodity price contracts in place as at or during the period ended September 30, 2018 and the year ended March 31, 2018.
-The Company's operational results and financial condition are largely dependent on the commodity price received for its diamond production.
+Commodity price risk is the risk that the fair value or future cash flows will fluctuate because of changes in commodity prices.
+Commodity prices for diamonds are impacted by not only the relationship between the Canadian, United States Dollar and South African Rand, but also world economic events that dictate the levels of supply and demand.
+The Group is exposed to the risk of declining prices for diamonds resulting in a corresponding reduction in projected cash flow.
+Reduced cash flow may result in lower levels of capital being available for field activity, thus compromising the Groups' capacity to grow production.
+The Group did not have any fixed price commodity price contracts in place as at or during the interim period ended September 30, 2019 and the year ended March 31, 2019.
+The Groups' operational results and financial condition are largely dependent on the commodity price received for its diamond production.
 Diamond prices have fluctuated widely in recent years due to global and regional factors including supply and demand fundamentals, inventory levels, economic and geopolitical factors.
-A 5% change in the price of diamonds would result in total comprehensive loss changing by approximately \$62,000.
+A 5% change in the price of diamonds would result in total comprehensive loss changing by approximately \$94,000.